ooikk/Arduino-Documentation/02_ADC/ADC.md

 *Important Limitations for ESP32-S3:*
 - ADC1 Only: Continuous/DMA mode is hardwired only to ADC1 (GPIO 1 to GPIO 10).
 You cannot use ADC2 pins (GPIO 11-20) for continuous sampling.
 - Resolution: In continuous mode, the supported resolutions are typically 9-bit, 10-bit, 11-bit, or 12-bit.
 (13-bit is not supported in the standard continuous wrapper).
+- To use Continuous Sampling (DMA) on the ESP32-S3, you must use the Arduino-ESP32 Core version 3.0.0 or newer.
+Compilation Errors: If you see errors like "analogContinuous was not declared", you are using an outdated version of the ESP32 Board Package.
+Go to Tools > Board > Boards Manager, search for "esp32", and update to version 3.0.0 or higher.

 ## Code Implementation & Setup Guide